awslabs/aws-sdk-swift/reference/0.x/AWSRoute53RecoveryControlConfig/Route53RecoveryControlConfigClientProtocol.md

 func createControlPanel(input: CreateControlPanelInput, completion: @escaping (ClientRuntime.SdkResult<CreateControlPanelOutputResponse, CreateControlPanelOutputError>) -> Void)
 ```

-### createRoutingControl(input:​completion:​)
+### createRoutingControl(input:completion:)

 Creates a new routing control.
-A routing control has one of two states:​ ON and OFF.
+A routing control has one of two states: ON and OFF.
 You can map the routing control state to the state of an Amazon Route 53 health check, which can be used to control traffic routing.
 To get or update the routing control state, see the Recovery Cluster (data plane) API actions for Amazon Route 53 Application Recovery Controller.

 ``` swift
 func createRoutingControl(input: CreateRoutingControlInput, completion: @escaping (ClientRuntime.SdkResult<CreateRoutingControlOutputResponse, CreateRoutingControlOutputError>) -> Void)
 ```

-### createSafetyRule(input:​completion:​)
+### createSafetyRule(input:completion:)

 Creates a safety rule in a control panel.
 Safety rules let you add safeguards around enabling and disabling routing controls, to help prevent unexpected outcomes.
-There are two types of safety rules:​ assertion rules and gating rules.
-Assertion rule:​ An assertion rule enforces that, when a routing control state is changed, the criteria set by the rule configuration is met.
+There are two types of safety rules: assertion rules and gating rules.
+Assertion rule: An assertion rule enforces that, when a routing control state is changed, the criteria set by the rule configuration is met.
 Otherwise, the change to the routing control is not accepted.
-Gating rule:​ A gating rule verifies that a set of gating controls evaluates as true, based on a rule configuration that you specify.
+Gating rule: A gating rule verifies that a set of gating controls evaluates as true, based on a rule configuration that you specify.
 If the gating rule evaluates to true, Amazon Route 53 Application Recovery Controller allows a set of routing control state changes to run and complete against the set of target controls.

 ``` swift
 func createSafetyRule(input: CreateSafetyRuleInput, completion: @escaping (ClientRuntime.SdkResult<CreateSafetyRuleOutputResponse, CreateSafetyRuleOutputError>) -> Void)
 ```

-### deleteCluster(input:​completion:​)
+### deleteCluster(input:completion:)

 Delete a cluster.